-8. Add user accounts with care
+17. Add user accounts with care

 If you run a WordPress blog, or rather a multi-author blog, then you need to deal with multiple people accessing your admin panel.
-This could make your website more vulnerable to security threats.
+This could make your website more vulnerable to WordPress security threats.

-9. Change the admin username
+18. Change the admin username

 I can’t tell you how many times I have scrolled through my website logs, and found login attempts with username “admin”.

-The iThemes Security plugin can stop such attempts cleverly by immediately banning any IP address that attempts to log in with that username.
+The iThemes Security plugin can stop such attempts by immediately banning any IP address that attempts to log in with that username.

-10. Monitor your files
+19. Monitor your files

-Part (c): Secure the database
+Part (d): Secure your WordPress website through the database

 All of your site’s data and information is stored in the database.
-Taking care of it is just crucial.
+Taking care of it is crucial.
 Here are a few things you can do to make it more secure:

-11. Change the WordPress database table prefix
+20. Change the WordPress database table prefix

 If you have ever installed WordPress then you are familiar with the